florian-beetz/bachelor-thesis/thesis.md

 support still support Java 8 or even previous versions, library maintainers often chose to distribute their library as an automatic module.
-Hence, migrating Java libraries to Java 9 with +JPMS would force all clients of the library to also migrate to Java 9, if they want to use the latest version of the library.
+Hence, migrating Java libraries to Java 9 with +JPMS would force all clients of the library to also migrate to Java 9 if they want to use the latest version of the library.

 ### Migrating to Modular Code {#sec:j9_mig}

 Oracle claims, that code that uses only official Java ++API should work without changes, but some third-party libraries may need to be upgraded [@Oracle2018g].
-However, in reality there are some more constraints of the module system that need consideration.
+However, in reality, there are some more constraints of the module system that need consideration.

 Firstly, due to the modularization of the +JDK itself, internal ++API became